1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 9. When to See a Doctor

-Most people recover at home, but see a doctor if you experience:
+Most of the people recover at home, but you meet a physician in the event that you suffer:

-Gastrodoxs offers both telehealth and in-person visits in Houston.
-If you need IV fluids or intensive treatment, visit your local urgent care or ER.
+Gastrodoxs offers physical and telehealth services in Houston.
+In case you need more fluids through an IV or high-intensive care, go to your local urgent care or ED.

 Conclusion